Learn to blanch vegetables for dehydrating or freezing with these easy step by step directions for three different ways to blanch vegetables.

 Don't Blanch These Vegetables

-A note about frozen vegetables: If you are using commercially frozen vegetables to dehydrate, you do not need to blanch first.
+A note about frozen vegetables: If you use commercially frozen vegetables to dehydrate, you do not need to blanch them first, as all that work has been done for you already.

 Boiling Water Blanching